-I am Mrs. Amaraja Kulkarni, Microbiologist, consultant, and science enthusiast.
+I am Mrs. Amaraja Kulkarni, Microbiologist, consultant, and sustainability enthusiast.

-The beauty of “wh” type questions, does motivate me to find out what the researchers or companies use as technology or science to create amazing products and solutions.
-There are several “wh” questions that I am seeking answers for the Sustainable Development.
+The beauty of “wh” type questions, motivates me to find out what the researchers or companies use as technology or science to create amazing products and solutions.
+There are several “wh” questions that I am seeking answers regarding the implementation of United Nations Sustainable Goals.

 Currently, I work with SPRIM LLC, a boutique consultancy firm, and ObvioHealth, a digital health organization providing real-world digital clinical trials that help businesses with all the secondary data research and backend work.
 While doing this, I have gained robust knowledge about the life science sector and markets.

 My interest in nature has been further focused on sustainability issues since the beginning of my post-graduate work.
 I am following progress on the UN SDGs since they were ratified in 2015.
 I have completed e-Learning courses including Resource Efficiency, Integration of SDGs into National Planning offered by UN-ESCAP, and Youth and SDGs offered by UNITAR; and continually updating my knowledge.
 I am currently a candidate with the SHERPA Institute Advanced Placement CISR Certified Expert – Innovation Specialist Hybrid program.

 I actively pursue environment, and I love reading about SDGs.
 I am a firm believer that India can set examples in many aspects and we should try to do this at our maximum level.